 Appendix 2: Three keys to sustainability for web-series makers, 2005 to 2021, based on Murdock and Goldings’ (2016, 764) three economies

 Dr Guy Healy works as a researcher on an Australian Research Council project investigating the role of the web-series globally.
 Healy worked for about a decade at The Australian newspaper, mainly as a higher education writer; and for BBC Wildlife magazine as a freelance correspondent investigating species-level threats to wildlife.
-His most important story reported on calls from zoologists warning that research funding into, and surveillance of bat-borne viruses in Asia, Africa and elsewhere, had to be prioritised, in 2009
+His most important story reported on calls from zoologists warning that research funding into, and surveillance of bat-borne viruses in Asia, Africa and elsewhere, had to be prioritized, in 2009

 Of chapter 2: The Networked Muse: Chris Voigt’s journey onto the EMMY-winning Bluey: "I read it, with so much joy!
 What rich detail, and so much insight.
 I really learned something here.
 A solid piece of work!"